kkoomen/qbr/README.md

 ### Calibrate mode

+The default color scheme are the most prominent colors for white, yellow, red, orange, blue and green.
+If this can't detect your cube its colors properly then you can use calibrate mode.

 Press `c` to go into calibrate mode in order to let Qbr be familiar with your cube's color scheme.
 Simply follow the on-screen instructions and you're ready to go.